Lisbon Weather November Averages, Portugal

 You get about 10 hours of daylight and 5 ½ hours of average daily sunshine in November.
 The average monthly rain jumps from October to around 111 mm.
 It rains about half the days of the month and two of those days will be thunderstorms.

-Wind averages pick up slightly to about 10 mph.
+Wind averages pick up slightly to about 10mph which is a gentle to moderate breeze.

 Lisbon Hotels in November